yuxuan150/car-family/doc/ProjectDescription.md

 ## Usefulness
 The website we build aims for potential customers who are interested in purchasing cars but they may not know what to choose.
 In this case this website allows them to have access to information about the car they like immediately.
-Also if they do not have any brand preferences, this website can find the car that is most suitable for them based on their preferences(Ex: FWD/RWD).
-Beside this, users can also build their own car teams.
-Also they can check the sales information before to have a better sense of the price of such a car.
-The simple feature might be showing information of the specific car they choose, while the complex feature may be filtering based on users’ demand, assembling car teams.
+Also if they do not have any brand preferences, this website can find the car that is most suitable for them based on their preferences(Ex: price above $30000).
+Beside this, users can also calculation the distance between user and specific car which they looking for.

 There are similar websites such as Cars, Carfax, Edmunds.
-But our website is different because our website could assembling your dream car team, and it could also play against other players online which adds lots of fun.
-By choosing different cars as part of your team, user could know more information about the car which he choose, as a result, it is a better way to help user to choose his favourite car as well.
+But our website is different because our website could show whether this car has been recalled or not, and it show which component and reason does this car been recall.
+We put user safety first.
+And I believe safety is the number one factor when users consider whether to buy this car.
 ## Realness
 We already have two datasets, which include  Name, Model ,Company,Year of Purchase,KM's driven,Price,Fuel type,Registration city,Transmission,Condition means car is used or new,Seller Location,Features of cars Images of selling car. pricesold, yearsold,mileage, make, model,trim, engine,year,zipcode, id.have  the data is from kaggle.com, and it is a CSV file. which are 10.9MB and 13.1MB.